 FAQs

 The GST Act excludes securities from the definition of goods.
-Securities shall have the same meaning as per Section 2 of Securities Contracts (Regulation) Act, 1956 and includes shares, scrips, stocks, bonds, debentures, debenture stock, other marketable securities, and derivatives.
+Securities shall have the same meaning as per Section 2 of the Securities Contracts (Regulation) Act, 1956, and include shares, scrips, stocks, bonds, debentures, debenture stock, other marketable securities, and derivatives.

 Yes.
 A stockbroker provides stockbroking services that fall under the definition of ‘Services’ under GST.
 Therefore, such sale value must be included in Aggregate Turnover to determine the applicability of GST Registration.